Vanessa Agard-Jones

 Biography

-At its most expansive, Agard-Jones' work asks how coloniality is made material: in social forms, in human and nonhuman bodies, and in the landscapes in which we live.
-With a focus on Black life in the Atlantic world, she conducts historical and ethnographic research on racialization, environmental crisis and the politics of gender and sexuality.
+At its most expansive, Vanessa Agard-Jones's work asks how coloniality is made material: in social forms, in human and nonhuman bodies, and in the landscapes in which we live.
+With a focus on Black life in the Atlantic world, she conducts historical and ethnographic research on racialization, environmental degradation, and the politics of gender and sexuality.

-In Body Burdens: Toxic Endurance and Decolonial Desire in the French Atlantic (in preparation), Agard-Jones reframes the toxicological concept of “body burden” to account for the accretion of toxicities in Martinique, a French territory in the Caribbean.
-Focused on material exposures to an endocrine-disrupting pesticide called kepone/chlordécone and on immaterial exposures to racism, sexism, and homophobia, Body Burdens asks how contemporary debates about sovereignty on the island are articulated through the prism of ideas about porosity and chemical contamination.
+In Body Burdens: Toxic Endurance and Decolonial Desire in the French Atlantic (under contract, Duke University Press), Agard-Jones reframes the concept of body burden to account for the accretion of toxicities in Martinique, a French territory in the Caribbean.
+Focused on material exposures to a pesticide called kepone/chlordécone and on immaterial exposures to racism, sexism, and homophobia, the book asks how contemporary debates about sovereignty on the island are articulated through the prisms of porosity and contamination.
+In three sections, entitled Sand, Soil and Sediment, she brings over 15 years of ethnographic and archival research on the island into conversation with theoretical questions about French coloniality, queer etiologies, anthropocenic pasts and dystopic futures.

-Outside of academe, Agard-Jones has previously taught for three years in Atlanta Public Schools, is a former coordinator of Oakland’s Prison Activist Resource Center, and former Board Chair of New York City’s Audre Lorde Project.
-She currently serves on the Board of Directors for Hudson Valley Seed, an organization based in New York’s Hudson Valley committed to growing a movement for food justice and community wellness through garden-based education.
+Outside of the academy, Professor Agard-Jones is the former coordinator of Oakland's Prison Activist Resource Center, taught for three years in Atlanta Public Schools, and is a former Board Chair of New York City's Audre Lorde Project.
+From 2019 to 2023 she served on the Board of Directors of Land to Learn, a Hudson Valley organization growing a movement for food justice and community wellness through garden-based education.

 Education